drBenway/pixi-vn-wiki/start/make-game-engine.md

 * `GameUnifier.getCurrentGameStepState`: This function returns the current state of the game step.
 * `GameUnifier.restoreGameStepState`: This function restores the state of the game step.
+* `Game.exportGameState`: This function returns the current state of the game.
+(Optional)
+* `Game.restoreGameState`: This function restores the state of the game.
+(Optional)

 ## Storage